anubav/lproof/README.md

 ![simple_lproof](simple_lproof.jpeg)

-#### Fitch-Style Proofs
+### Fitch-Style Proofs

-The lproof extension also allows for the formatting of Fitch-style proofs.
-In this case, vertical line symbols (`|`) are used to indicate the depth of the subproof in which a line occurs and underscores (`_`) are used to mark new hypotheses initiating subproofs.
+The lproof extension also allows for the inclusion of Fitch-style proofs in quarto projects.
+To represent such proofs, vertical line symbols (`|`) are used to indicate the depth of the subproof in which a line occurs and underscores (`_`) are used to mark new hypotheses initiating subproofs.